stomar/lanyon/README.md

     the response will be a redirect to `path/`,
  4. when neither 2. nor 3. apply, +path.html+ is tried.

-To avoid confusion, it's probably a good idea to have only one of `resource`, `resource/index.html`, and `resource.html` present as file in your site.
+To avoid confusion, it is a good idea to have only one of `resource`, `resource/index.html`, and `resource.html` present as file in your site.